bleemeo/bleemeo-community-edition/README.md

 The **Bleemeo Community Edition** is the Open Source and self hosted version of the Bleemeo monitoring solution.

+Deploying a robust, scalable monitoring solution can be time consuming.
+At Bleemeo, we focus on making users life easier.
+Check out the solution we offer on our [website](https://bleemeo.com) and try it now for free!

 - **Prometheus compatible**
   > Glouton exposes a Prometheus metric endpoint and SquirrelDB supports remote
   > Prometheus storage and PromQL queries.